-Solarium is Royal Caribbean International’s complimentary, child-free space open to passengers 16 and older.
-Located at the front of every ship in the fleet, this indoor-outdoor oasis offers the impressive vistas and endless views of the sea.
-Thanks to a full glass canopy over the interior space, passengers can enjoy quiet lounging areas, swimming pools and whirlpool tubs with a view, no matter the weather.
+Solarium is Royal Caribbean International‘s complimentary, child-free space open to guests 16 and older.
+Located at the front of every ship in the fleet, this indoor-outdoor oasis (or indoors-only on Quantum Class ships) offers impressive vistas and endless views of the sea.
+Thanks to a full glass canopy over the interior space, adult passengers can enjoy quiet lounging areas, swimming pools and whirlpool tubs with a view, no matter the weather.
 On top of that, select ships feature a cascading lagoon for further relaxation.
-Be sure to grab a tropical cocktail or zero-proof drink at Solarium Bar (or Sunshine Bar, on Quantum-class ships) to sip poolside while enjoying the sea breeze.
+Be sure to grab a tropical cocktail or zero-proof drink at Solarium Bar (or Sunshine Bar, on Quantum ships) to sip poolside while enjoying the ocean vistas.

 You might also be interested in: